-Perfect for Pancake Tuesday (that's Shrove Tuesday on the Christian calendar) or Sunday breakfast, this is my mother's recipe for light and fluffy pancakes, either buttermilk pancakes or sweet-milk pancakes.
+Perfect for Pancake Tuesday (that's Shrove Tuesday on the Christian calendar) or Sunday breakfast or Pancake Night, this is my mother's recipe for light and fluffy pancakes, either buttermilk pancakes or sweet-milk pancakes.
 Especially for new cooks, the recipe includes lots of pancake tips and tricks.

 On Mardi Gras calendars, the Tuesday before Lent is is "Fat Tuesday".
 On Christian calendars, that same Tuesday is "Shrove Tuesday," the day before Ash Wednesday and the beginning of Lent, the day that we plant Lenten Grass.

 We're agreed, right, that pancakes deserve a place at the table more often?
 So, you know, how about Tuesday?!
 Make Tuesday night your family's Pancake Night!

 Pancakes are just so quick and easy to make!
 They're made from pantry ingredients so they're cheap too.
 For dinner, you might want to add a little protein like eggs or Canadian bacon (or for something indulgent, smoked salmon).
 But no matter, fire up the griddle, people, it’s time for supper and pancakes it is.

 This recipe includes lots of tips and extra detail to help new cooks produce light and fluffy pancakes the first time and every time.
 Don’t worry, pancakes are as easy as pie – hey wait, pancakes are "way easier" than pie.
 You’ll learn how to make them in no time.